visionclear56-web/visionclear56-web/README.md

 Engineering the identity.
 Governing the access.
 Analyzing the business impact.

-Vision Clear is my professional portfolio exploring identity across the full lifecycle—from technical implementation and access governance to risk analysis, business requirements, and data-driven decision-making.
+Vision Clear is my professional portfolio focused on enterprise identity across the full lifecycle—from technical implementation and access governance to risk analysis, business requirements, and data-driven decision-making.

 The portfolio is organized around three connected disciplines: